Skip to Content

 By: Miles HenryFact Checked

-• Ongoing costs, such as feed, boarding, and healthcare, depend on how you manage your horse’s needs.
+• Ongoing expenses, such as feed, boarding, farrier, and vet care, depend on how and where you keep your horse, making careful budgeting essential.

 Two-year-old Thoroughbred horse representing typical ownership costs.